pgtipping/Synthalyst/memory-bank/progress.md

 - ✅ Added proper error handling for Prisma errors
 - ✅ Standardized mock Prisma client pattern
 - ✅ Documented the pattern in .cursorrules
+- ✅ Verified that other API tests don't use Prisma and don't need updates
-- 🔄 Creating tests for other API endpoints that use Prisma
+- 🔄 Creating new API tests for other endpoints that use Prisma:
+  - JD Developer API tests
+  - 2Do API tests
+  - Auth API tests

 🔄 JD Developer enhancement